 Michelle will walk you through specifically how to screen your employees without leaving your practice exposed to privacy, discrimination, compensation and employment legal risks.

-Here are just a few of the COVID-19 employee screening compliance questions you’ll get answered during this upcoming online training:
+Here are just a few of the COVID-19 employee screening compliance questions you’ll get answered during this online training:

 - What should you do when an employee refuses to undergo a screening?